Sherry Bain: Early life

 Bain was the daughter of restaurant owners.
 Her parents ran The Sportsman Restaurant.
 She grew up in the resort town of Lake Arrowhead, which is in the mountains above Los Angeles.
 She attended the Rim of the World High School and graduated from there.

 Career

 One day Bain's fate changed and a man came in to the supermarket where she was currently working.
-His name was John Cestare.
-She began studying acting with him and gradually the negative things she thought about herself went away.
-At the age of 29, she had gained confidence in herself that she needed.
-Then she began acting.
+His name was John Cestare and she began studying acting with him.
 Her first few films were mainly biker films and she had the lead roles in them.

 Biker genre

 The first of the biker films was The Hard Ride which starred Robert Fuller.
 She played the part of the girlfriend of a black soldier who was killed in Vietnam.
 His friend (Played by Fuller) brings his body home and locates the biker club he belonged to.
 After the funeral she tries to understand the biker life.
 The film which was also called Carry Me Home Brother, premiered at Victorville.
 Bain was outside on the street with her mentor John Cestare and was signing autographs.
 She was aged 22 at the time and already had the Hollywood familiarity and a desire to stay in the business.
 She attracted the right kind of attention and had some very good reviews for her work in the film.
 A reviewer in The Los Angeles Times said the film really belonged to her and she was convincingly tough with her characterization of a complex woman.
 Daily Variety remarked on her striking screen presence, dramatic range and an ability to handle a range of screen roles.
 And from The San Diego Union, the reviewer said her performance was the best part of the movie.
 Her next biker film was The Wild Riders which also starred Alex Rocco, Elizabeth Knowles and Arell Blanton.
 Two bikers are kicked out of their club and they head to California.
 There they become a nightmare for two women, played by Bain and Knowles.
 Her next biker film was the Duke Kelly directed Ride the Hot Wind which starred Tommy Kirk, Cheryl Waters, Duke Kelly and Richard Ford Grayling.